 When your child is ill, please contact the school to let them know he or she won’t be attending that day.
 It is important to remember that schools must exclude students with certain illnesses for periods of time as identified in state rules.
-For example, if your child has a fever over 100 degrees, he or she must stay out of school until they are fever-free for 24 hours without fever-reducing medications.
+For example, if your child has a fever (100 degrees or higher), he or she must stay out of school until they are fever-free for 24 hours without fever-reducing medications.

 In addition, students with diarrheal illnesses must stay home until he/she is diarrhea-free without diarrhea-suppressing medications for at least 24 hours.
 Illness at school is evaluated by the health service staff in the clinic area.

 A child who demonstrates the following symptoms should be sent home from school: